Ultrasonic Velocity Profilers and Velocimeters

 FAQ

-What types of fluid can be measured with a UVP or UDV?
+What types of fluids can be measured with a UVP or UDV?

 What is the lifespan of a UVP or UDV?

-The lifespan is over 20 years with ongoing technical assistance.
+The lifespan is typically over 20 years, with technical assistance available throughout.

 What are the costs associated with a UVP or UDV?

-The extended costs include the purchase of transducers, approximately €1,000 each.
-No licensing fees.
-Software updates are free.
+Additional costs include the purchase of transducers (approximately €1,000 each).
+There are no licensing fees, and software updates are free.

-The ultrasonic velocity profile method is used to measure the velocity of liquid flow within a given volume.
-Utilizing the ultrasonic Doppler method, this technique allows researchers and engineers to capture a detailed profile of velocity across a cross-section of a fluid.
-By emitting ultrasonic waves into the liquid, changes in frequency caused by the Doppler effect are analyzed to determine the speed of particles within the flow.
+The ultrasonic velocity profiling method measures the velocity of liquid flow within a given volume using the ultrasonic Doppler technique.
+By emitting ultrasonic waves into the liquid, frequency changes caused by the Doppler effect are analyzed to determine the speed of particles within the flow.

-This profiling is particularly useful in complex fluids and non-Newtonian fluids, where traditional single-point measurements may fail to provide a comprehensive understanding of the flow dynamics.
-The average velocity can be calculated along various lines within the measurement volume, offering insight into both laminar and turbulent flow conditions.
+This profiling is particularly useful in complex and non-Newtonian fluids, where traditional single-point measurements may not provide a complete understanding of flow dynamics.
+The system can deliver real-time data, enabling effective monitoring and process control.